12 Planning & RL for Transformers (Advanced Topic)

 \[ \mathrm{Attn}(Q, K, V) = \mathrm{softmax}\!\left( \frac{QK^\top}{\sqrt{d_k}} \right) V \]

-where \(Q=\mathit{queries}\), \(K=\mathit{keys}\), \(V=\mathit{values}\) and \(d_k\) is the dimension of the key vectors (layers of the network) and \(\top\) corresponds to matrix transpose.
+\(d_k\) is the dimension of the key vectors, and \(\top\) corresponds to matrix transpose.
+The \(\sqrt{d_k}\) term scales the dot product to prevent the softmax gradients from vanishing.

 4. Causal masking

-Causal masking is used in autoregressive transformers:
+Causal masking is used in autoregressive transformers to prevent “information leakage” from the future:

-\[ x_t \sim p(x_{t+1} \mid x_{1:t-1}) \]
+\[ x_t \sim p(x_t \mid x_{1:t-1}) \]

 where \(\sim\) means sampled from.